web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/performance/buildCache.md

 };
 ```

-If there are some environment variables in the current project that will affect the build results, they can be added to cacheDigest:
+### cacheDigest

+`cacheDigest` is used to add some environment variables that will affect the build results.
+The Builder will set the cache name based on the `cacheDigest` content and the current build mode to ensure that different cacheDigests can hit different caches.

+#### Example

+The current project needs to set different extensions according to different `APP_ID`.
+By default, since the code & configuration & dependencies of the current project have not changed, the previous cache will be hit.

+By adding `APP_ID` to `cacheDigest`, different cache results will be searched when APP_ID changes, thereby avoiding hitting cache results that do not meet expectations.

 ```js
 export default {